arun-ks/AutoJoinTeamsZoom/README.md

 Once you press the **Schedule Call** button, a task would be schedule using a call to SCHTASKS.EXE.

-### AutoJoinCall.exe
+#### AutoJoinCall.exe

 This is the supporting application is invoked by **AutoJoinTeamCallConfig** at the scheduled hour.

 This application can be terminated by pressing ESC.
 It will open the Zoom/Teams link & press the buttons needed to join the call.
-Few seconds after the bridge is joined, the file selected usingh AutoJoinTeamCallConfig will be opened.
+Few seconds after the bridge is joined, the file selected using **AutoJoinTeamCallConfig** will be opened.

-### AutoJoinTeamCall.ini
+#### AutoJoinTeamCall.ini

 This has 2 sections, the "[Settings]" section stores the values set by **AutoJoinTeamCallConfig**.
 These are used by **AutoJoinTeamCall** when it gets invoked.

 The 2nd section "[History]" section has the log of previous SCHTASKS commands.
 It is a good practice to clean up this section once a while.

+The **AutoJoinTeamCall** application reads the connection details/schedule from this file.
+The **AutoJoinTeamCallConfig** application writes to this file, it also reads from it to use default values of link & file-path.

 ## Troubleshooting

+ As this application uses windows SCHTASKS.EXE to schedule tasks, you can use TASKSCHD.MSC to see logs if there are errors.
+ The ini file includes logs of past excecutions for tracking.
+This can be used to troubleshoot.